samuelchimmy/conditional-payment-engine/README.md

 ---

-## 📹 Demo

-> **▶️ Watch the 3-minute demo:** _[YouTube link]_

----

-## What Is Tether Arena?

-**Tether Arena** is an AI-powered conditional payment engine for football fans.
-A fan writes a bet in plain language on Telegram, Discord, or X, and the money locks in USDT escrow instantly, settles automatically when the match ends, and pays the winner — without either party needing to understand wallets, gas, or crypto.

 Three ideas make it work:

 ### 1. Conditional P2P Escrow
 Lock USDT against a match outcome.
 A self-custodial smart contract holds the funds; an independent multi-source oracle verifies the result; funds move automatically on settlement.

 ### 2. MagicPay — Social Escrow
 If the recipient has no wallet, funds are locked under their **social identity hash** (`keccak256("platform:user_id")`).
-They claim later by verifying their account and creating a wallet in ~30 seconds — often their first-ever USDT, with no prior crypto experience.
+They claim later by verifying their account and creating a wdk wallet in ~30 seconds, backed up to Google Cloud— often their first-ever USDT, with no prior crypto experience.

 ### 3. AI-Powered Intent
 Users talk naturally.
 The agent extracts structured intent, routes it to the correct condition plugin, and confirms or asks a clarifying question before any money moves.